Thorium/WebsitePlayground/specifications/Technologies.md

 - Vertical [Tabs](http://foundation.zurb.com/docs/components/tabs.html#tabs-deeplink-3)
 - ...and more.

-Or if you want to rather use Twitter Bootstarp 4, you can just start writing its tags, as it is also included in the infrastructure.
+Or if you want to rather use [Twitter Bootstrap 4](https://v4-alpha.getbootstrap.com/), you can just start writing its tags as it is included in the infrastructure as well.

 ### FontAwesome ###